Yummiest Bosnian Food To Try

 Available with any meal, commonly used to prepare snacks and sandwiches, and ideal to accompany the several meat dishes in Bosnian cuisine, somun is a type of flatbread, very similar to Arabic or Greek pita bread.

-The most common way to find somun is in with cevapi and other ingredients such as chopped white onions, a red pepper paste (ajvar), and soft cream cheese known as kaymak.
+The most common way to find somun is with cevapi and other ingredients such as chopped white onions, a red pepper paste (ajvar), and soft cream cheese known as kaymak.
 A very typical Bosnian food combo.

-The bread is soft, chewy, and very fragrant, and it has Turkish roots.
-As a matter of fact, the Ottoman Empire ruled in the country for five centuries, permeating the Bosnian cuisine with hundreds of Middle Eastern flavors.
+The bread is soft, chewy, and fragrant, with Turkish roots.
+The Ottoman Empire ruled the country for five centuries, permeating the Bosnian cuisine with hundreds of Middle Eastern flavors.

 Dolma And Other Stuffed Vegetables

-Dolma, which is the general name usually used to mention all the varieties of stuffed vegetables, are very popular and can be very different from each other.
+Dolma, the general name usually used to mention all the varieties of stuffed vegetables, is very popular and can be very different from each other.

-You can try stuffed bell peppers (known as punjena paprika), as well as sarma, rolls made with pickled cabbage leaves stuffed with meat or/and rice.
+You can try stuffed bell peppers (punjena paprika), as well as sarma, rolls made with pickled cabbage leaves stuffed with meat or/and rice.
 So as you see, dolma is not just about stuffed vine leaves.
 Zucchini and eggplants are also used to make stuffed vegetables.

-And in Mostar, there is a special type of dolma, sogan dolma, described next as it is an entirely different flavor and an amazing Bosnian dish.
+And in Mostar, there is a special type of dolma, sogan dolma, described next as an entirely different flavor and a fantastic Bosnian dish.

-Among the veggies often used to make Bosnian dolma, you can find peppers, zucchini, cabbage, and eggplants.
-Seasoning is abundant, giving the dish a very unique flavor.
-The filling can be a mix or rice and meat, although the most traditional one includes only white rice with herbs and spices.
+You can find peppers, zucchini, cabbage, and eggplants among the veggies often used to make Bosnian dolma.
+Seasoning is abundant, giving the dish a unique flavor.
+The filling can be a mix of rice and meat, although the most traditional one includes only white rice with herbs and spices.

-In most occasions, meat-filled dolma are served warm with a lemon sauce.
+On most occasions, meat-filled dolma is served warm with a lemon sauce.
 Traditional rice dolma often comes with a yogurt-based sauce and plenty of garlic.

 Mostar’s Sogan Dolma

-It can be served as a snack or as a starter, and it is easy to find in any restaurant or eatery in the region.
-In contrast with warm regular dolma, sogan dolma will usually come to your table boiling hot.
+It can be served as a snack or starter, and it is easy to find in any restaurant or eatery in the region.
+In contrast with warm regular dolma, sogan dolma will usually come to your table boiling.

 One more super delicious dish that all Bosnians love and enjoy is bosanski lonac or Bosnian Pot.
 Also considered a national dish in the country, this meat and vegetable stew is made with beef and seasonal veggies, such as potatoes, tomatoes, carrots, cauliflower, and peppers.